-Third General Meeting: April 26th at 5:30pm in MPR - Review how the year went, propose new programs/events for next year, vote to elect next year's PTA Leaders, celebrate successes.
+Review how the year went, propose new programs/events for next year, vote to elect next year's PTA Leaders, celebrate successes.
 For questions about this program, please contact Ann-Marie Flannery at firstname.lastname@example.org.

 Westchase Elementary has teamed up with Skate World (on Paula Drive).
 Twice a year, they host families from Westchase with all proceeds from admission coming back to Westchase PTA.
 All money raised goes to supporting our 5th Grade Activities & Field Trips.
 This is a great opportunity to meet friends outside of school and have some fun.
 For questions about this program, please contact email@example.com.